-CHEYENNE, Wyo. — Senators passed on first reading legislation that would ban chemical abortions in the state despite hearing mixed reactions from Wyoming residents and health professionals.
+CHEYENNE, Wyo. — Senators passed on first reading a legislation that would ban chemical abortions in the state, despite hearing mixed reactions from Wyoming residents and health professionals.

 The legislation would prohibit several types of chemical drugs used for abortions, including mifepristone, misoprostol, mifeprex, mifegyne or any substantially similar generic or non-generic drug or chemical dispensed for purposes of causing an abortion.

-The committee needs to approve the bill on second and third readings before it moves to the House.
+The Senate Committee of the Whole needs to approve the bill on second and third reading before it can move on to the House.

-During the public testimony session, multiple women’s health professionals said they opposed the chemical ban because it would jeopardize the wellbeing of their patient.
+During the public testimony session, multiple women’s health professionals said they opposed the chemical ban because it would jeopardize the wellbeing of their patients.